openmhealth/web-visualizations/README.md

 }
 ```

-Using the default settings to graph `hear_rate` data, ie, passing `{}` as the options argument to `OMHWebVisualization.Chart()` will give a chart that looks something like the following screenshot:
+So, using the default settings to graph `heart_rate` data, ie, passing `{}` as the options argument to `OMHWebVisualization.Chart(...)` will give a chart that looks something like the following screenshot:

 ![Configured Chart](http://www.openmhealth.org/media/viz_example_default_options.png "Default Chart")

-If, for example, you would like to graph `heart_rate` data with a blue line and no tooltips, you may use the following configuration object:
+If you would like to graph `heart_rate` data with a blue line and no tooltips, you may use the following configuration object:

 ```javascript
 {